Sreehari425/presenceforge/examples/README.md

 - Asynchronous client setup with async-std
 - Async/await pattern for Discord IPC
 - Using async-std's async runtime
 - Using the same Activity builder API

+### `async_smol.rs`

+Async example with smol showing:

+- Asynchronous client setup with smol
+- Async/await pattern for Discord IPC
+- Using smol's lightweight async runtime
+- Using `smol::block_on()` and `smol::Timer`
+- Using the same Activity builder API

 ## Prerequisites